netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Alternatives:

-1. If paths and network addresses must be stored in the SCION layer, an alternative solution would be to implement some kind of signalling which would indicate that a packet is (or would be) rejected/dropped by the QUIC(-MP) layer.
+1. If paths and network addresses must be stored in the SCION layer, an alternative solution is to implement some kind of signalling which would indicate that a packet is (or would be) rejected/dropped by the QUIC(-MP) layer.
 These addresses and path from such packets should not be added to storage.
 However, to avoid connection